Thursday, July 7, 2016

 The incident prompted the General Assembly to pass resolution 377-A. 377-A states that, in cases where the Security council is deadlocked in a crisis, the General Assembly may issue any recommendations it deems necessary to restore peace and security.

-Since that time, the UN has sent blue-beret-wearing soldiers on 60 missions, 16 of which are still ongoing.
-10 years ago, 36,000 military personnel wore the blue beret.
-Last year, over 110,000 did.
+Since that time, the UN has sent blue-helmet-wearing soldiers on 60 missions, 16 of which are still ongoing.
+10 years ago, 36,000 military personnel wore the blue helmet.
+Last year, over 100,000 did.

 The UN doesn’t have a standing army.
 When they need troops, they borrow them from members.
 There are two problems with this arrangement:

-• Response speed: Countries are slow to supply the promised troops – 4 to 6 months, typically; not a good thing in an emergency.
+• Response time: Countries are slow to supply the promised troops – 4 to 6 months, typically; not a good thing in an emergency.

 • Loyalty.
-Soldiers tend to be loyal to their own country first, to the blue beret second.
+Borrowed soldiers tend to be loyal to their own country first, to the blue helmet second.

-One solution the UN has tried is mercenaries, contractors such as Halliburton or Blackwater.
+One solution the UN has tried is hiring mercenaries, contractors such as Halliburton or Blackwater.
 These names may be familiar to you.
-They have been in the news for their less than ethical record in conflicts in Afghanistan and Iraq.
+They have been in the news for their less than ethical record in conflicts in Afghanistan, Iraq and other places.

-There have been instances of these ‘security employees’ kidnapping, torturing, even murdering both combatants and innocent bystanders, and when the crimes came to light their bosses whisked the offenders to another country.
+There have been instances of these ‘security employees’ kidnapping, torturing, even murdering both combatants and innocent bystanders.
+When the crimes came to light, their bosses whisked the offenders to another country.

 Loyalty is an even bigger problem with mercenaries than with rank and file soldiers.
 A mercenary’s first loyalty is to his paycheck.
 His second is likely to his own country.
 Loyalty to the UN, if it exists at all, would be far down the list.